 Due to unpredictable changes in weather and movement of wildlife, etc., our schedule remains flexible and subject to change.
 However, our start and end times are set in stone so each student can plan their travel accordingly.

 Thursday, JUNE 27 - We will be meeting in Grand Teton park 3:00pm to get settled into the campsite, then we will then head out into the field as quickly as possible to have some fun!
 Please be sure to give yourself enough time to get to the park on time for our initial meeting, as we will hit the ground running and not finish until later Thursday night, after dusk.

 Friday, JUNE 28 - Rise early to photograph sunrise on the Tetons from the iconic Oxbow Bend.
 Explore several nearby locations for wildlife throughout the morning.
 Break for lunch together with discussion at Signal Mountain Lodge.
 Regroup at 3 to head to the next location to shoot afternoon/ evening light.
 Shoot sunset and dusk.
 Break for dinner together.
 Possibly head out to shoot star pictures at one of several locations.

 Saturday, JUNE 29 - Rise early to photograph sunrise.
 Shoot at several locations throughout the morning.
 Break for lunch together with discussion.
 Nap time!
 Regroup at 3 to head to the next location to shoot afternoon/ evening light.
 Break for dinner together.

 Sunday, JUNE 30 - Rise very early to photograph the stars before dawn.
 Shoot at several locations throughout the morning.
 Break for lunch together with our laptops to discuss and critique our work from the trip!
-The workshop officially ends after lunch and checkout, but students are highly encouraged to stay in the park as long as possible to continue exploring the amazing photographic opportunities of Grand Teton National Park!
+The workshop officially ends after lunch, but students are highly encouraged to stay in the park as long as possible to continue exploring the amazing photographic opportunities of Grand Teton National Park!

 Itinerary subject to change by Slaton